-While in law school, Kathryn served as a law clerk for the City of Chicago Department of Law, Legal Information & Prosecution Division where she managed a courtroom and prosecuted traffic violations.
+While in law school, Kathryn served as a law clerk for the City of Chicago Department of Law, Legal Information & Prosecution Division where she managed a courtroom and prosecuted minor violations.
 She also served as a research assistant to the Honorable David R. Navarro, Circuit Court of Cook County and as a judicial extern for the Honorable Regina A. Scannicchio, Circuit Court of Cook County.

 Kathryn holds a B.A. in political science from the University of Illinois at Urbana-Champaign.